 When to visit the Salineras de Maras

-The salt mines receive tourism all year round, although if you visit them during the rainy season (from December to March), the color of the pools is darker thanks to the water and the earth.
+The salt mines attract tourists throughout the year.
+However, if you visit them during the rainy season (from December to March), the color of the pools is darker due to the water and the surrounding earth.

 Maras Salt Mines